 The following proposition shows that the result $A$ of flipping is a reduced divisor; thus flipping combines inverting the class of $D$ (or, more precisely, of $D-d\Pinf$) in the Jacobian, and reducing the result.

-\begin{proposition} If $D$ is semi-typical, then its flip $A$ is reduced along $\Pinf$, in the sense that $A$ is not linearly equivalent to any effective divisor of the form $A' + \Pinf$. \end{proposition} \begin{proof} If $A$ were equivalent to $A' + \Pinf$, then $D+A' - (d+g-1)\Pinf$ would be principal, so there would exist a nonzero element $s' \in W^{d+g-1}_D$, contradicting the semi-typicality of $D$. \end{proof}
+\begin{proposition} If $D$ is semi-typical, then its flip $A$ is reduced along $\Pinf$, meaning that $A$ is not linearly equivalent to any divisor of the form $A' + \Pinf$, with $A'$ effective. \end{proposition} \begin{proof} If $A$ were equivalent to $A' + \Pinf$, then $D+A' - (d+g-1)\Pinf$ would be principal, so there would exist a nonzero element $s' \in W^{d+g-1}_D$, contradicting the semi-typicality of $D$. \end{proof}

 We can compute $W^N_A$ similarly to Subsection~2.2 of~\cite{FASKKM}.
 Take a nonzero $t \in W^{d+g+1}_D$, with $\deg t = d+g+1$.
 Write $\Divisor t = D+B$, with $\deg B = g+1$.
 In the typical case, we know that $s\Raff + t\Raff = I_D$, since $\{s,t\}$ form an IGS for $D$; equivalently, $A$ and $B$ are disjoint.
 In that case, we can compute